hodabs/hodabs/README.md

   Announcements
 ----------------------------------------------------------------------

-* Reports folder has been started.

 * Thinking of quitting due to this KM thing.
 Sooner or later.
+  Not that because I think 10% isn't right.
+I have 4 KMs but never leg-fort my health slots because I feel 20% is broken in the sense that they will not be able to have an LC that does 20% DR for allies, even an ultra rare one.
+The stats are never be the problem, the problem is they treat the community with bad faith.

+* Reports folder has been started.

 * KFN insulted The Almighty Fashion so much and be banned and decided not to get back to the forum.